AnaVaz-NOAA/QuartoNotes/QuartoStarter.md

 # Notes of issues encountered

--   For cloning a repo: http option might not work for some setups, which will require the ssh option.
+-   For cloning a repo: http option might not work for some setups (while it works for my desktop, it doesn’t for my laptop), which will require the ssh option.

 -   This also requires the creation of a ssh key - [see github page help for